buckramstudio/buckram-studio/README.md

 Buckram Studio puts novelist planning on your computer: Cast, world bible, scene plans, and editorial passes tied to plain Markdown files.
 Each chapter can start from a fresh chat without the book falling apart.

-- **No prompt-pasting marathon** — You talk about the story.
-Cast, world, and open threads are attached for you — no more pasting the bible into every chat.
+- **No prompt-pasting marathon** — You just focus on the story.
+The Cast, world, and open threads are attached for you automatically — no more pasting the bible into every chat.
 - **Continuity that holds** — Voice, world rules, and open threads stay available chapter after chapter.
 - **Test before you commit** — Try an edit style on a sample first.
 Your real draft stays untouched until you say so.
 - **Your files, always** — Plain Markdown on your disk.
 Uninstall tomorrow; keep every byte.